OctopusDeploy/blog/blog/2022-q3/benefits-of-containerization/index.md

 Containerization has been widely adopted in recent years, partly due to the availability of cloud technologies.
 Cloud technologies let you scale and replicate containers, and they lower the barrier to entry.

 If you work in DevOps, you've probably worked with containers before.
-If you're trying to get started, check out the [DockerHub library of images](https://hub.docker.com/search?q=) to see what images you could use. <!--or [our post on getting started with containers.]() -->
+If you're trying to get started, check out the [DockerHub library of images](https://hub.docker.com/search?q=) to see what images you can use. <!--or [our post on getting started with containers.]() -->

 ### Containers complement your DevOps process

-In our [introduction to DevOps blog](https://octopus.com/blog/introduction-to-devops), we discussed how DevOps as a concept is about removing barriers that get in the way of software delivery.
+In our [introduction to DevOps post](https://octopus.com/blog/introduction-to-devops), we discussed how DevOps as a concept is about removing barriers that get in the way of software delivery.

-DevOps refines every process between the developer and the customer (flow), and encourages faster feedback loops, experimentation, and learning.
+DevOps refines every process between the developer and the customer, and encourages faster feedback loops, experimentation, and learning.
 DevOps is a practice that focuses on agility and automation.

 Containerization complements DevOps because software can be deployed and tested faster, improving feedback loops.
 Containerization is also a major factor in the popularity of microservices, a software architecture that improves flexibility and agility.
 You can use containerization to speed up the time it takes to develop new features and get feedback.
 Improving the feedback loop for your product leads to a better product and happier customers.